Scott-Morgan-Foundation/planning_and_integration/admin/projectRoles.md

     Leads the development and use of the Travel network

 ### Application Leads
-Application Leads deploy their tools across all networks.
+Application Leads build,deploy, and maintain their tools across at least one of the physical Mission Networks and the Mission Lab Network.

   - #### Avatar
   TODO